An IBS-friendly twist on the Thai classic, this low FODMAP Pad Thai with Shrimp offers a filling meal-in-one-bowl that’s packed with flavor!

 - ¼ cup fish sauce

 - Heat a large skillet over medium-high heat.
-Add oil and shrimp and stir-fry for 3 minutes.
+Add oil and shrimp; stir-fry for 3 minutes.
 Add noodles and bell pepper slices.
 Stir-fry until noodles are translucent, about 4 minutes more.

 - Add fish sauce, sugar, vinegar, and paprika.
-Stir-fry until well mixed.
+Stir until well mixed.

-- Create a well by pushing noodle mixture to the sides.
-Add the beaten egg into the well and allow to cook until it just starts to set, about 1 minute.
-Stir egg into mixture.
+- Create a well by pushing the noodle mixture to the sides of the skillet.
+Add the beaten egg into the well and allow to cook until the egg just starts to set, about 1 minute.
+Stir the cooked egg into the rest of the noodle mixture.

-- Add soy sauce, green onions, and bean sprouts; stir to mix.
-Garnish with optional sesame seeds and cilantro.
-Serve warm.
+- Add soy sauce, green onions, and bean sprouts.
+Stir to mix.